magnatronus/flutter-watchtips/README.md

 ## Versions

+### 1.2
+Updated Watch app and added functioning WatchTips.
+Watch app can now be used to calculate Bill split and tips.

 ### 1.1
 After using XCode to define a simulator with an attached Watch Emulator the standard Vanilla app (from 1.0) was updated as follows